What is an Informational Interview?

 - Are there any job hunting strategies that you would suggest to enter this field?

-- Arrive on time, in business casual dress, with questions ready.
+- Arrive on time, in an outfit appropriate to the organization, with questions ready.
 Show your interest and enthusiasm.

 - Most people enjoy an opportunity to share their expericence and offer assistance.
 Make it clear you find the conversation interesting and useful.

-- DO NOT, at any time, ask for a job.
+- Do not ask for a job.
 You asked for advice and information when you contacted them.
 By asking for a job, you risk embarrassment and ruined credibility.
 Bring a resume but present it only if asked.

 - Keep track of the time.
 Stay longer only if invited to do so.

 - Before leaving, ask for a business card and for a referral to someone else in the field.